HOSTED-POWER/docs-turbostack-app/Technologies/Web Servers/NGINX/nginx_change_docroot.md

 ---
 # Change your nginx docroot

 Some applications may require you to use a different docroot than the typical directory of '~/public_html'.
-Other times, your own application deploy flow may require you to change nginx' docroot, for example to point it to '~/current'.
+Other times, your own application deploy flow may require you to change NGINX' docroot, for example to point it to '~/current'.
 In this guide, we'll quickly go over some common situations and ways to set this up.

 !!!
 Note that this is mostly applicable for general applications.
 Many CMSes and frameworks have a custom docroot path, that we configure by default in nginx if you set up your application with the correct application type.
 Be sure to check your current settings before making any changes!